 The bill was introduced by State Senator Kirk Watson of Austin.
 Watson’s motivation comes from the death of 30-year old Courtney Griffin after having been fatally struck by Gabrielle Nestande, a legislative aide.
 In February of 2012, Nestande was convicted of negligent homicide and was sentenced to ten years of probation with a $10,000 fine.
 Of those ten years, six months must be served in jail.
 This is not the first bill of this type to be introduced.
 House Bills 72 and 2229 were both introduced by Congressmen Allen Fletcher and Gene Wu, respectfully.

-If you or a loved one has been the victim of a hit and run driver, contact a McAllen personal injury attorney from the J. Gonzalez Law Firm at 956.630.6700.
+If you or a loved one has been the victim of a hit and run driver, contact a McAllen personal injury attorney from the J. Gonzalez Injury Attorneys at 956.630.6700.